-- Building the principle of operation, control and performance of stepping motors. - Get Basic knowledge in Construction, principle of operation, control and performance of switchedreluctance motors. - Presentation of permanent magnet brushless D.C. motors. - Impart knowledge on the Construction, principle of operation and performance of permanent magnetsynchronous motors. - Learn the Construction of Linear Induction motor.
+- Construction, principle of operation, control and performance of stepping motors. - Get Basic knowledge in Construction, principle of operation, control and performance of switched reluctance motors. - Performance of permanent magnet brushless D.C. motors. - Impart knowledge on the Construction, principle of operation and performance of permanent magnet synchronous motors. - Learn the Construction of Linear Induction motor.